 - Rates Double rooms from $271.59 (£166), excluding tax at 20 per cent.

 - More details Rates include Continental breakfast.

-- Facilities Small spa treatment room, in-room beauty and massage treatments, free WiFi throughout.
+- Facilities Free WiFi throughout.
 In rooms: free bottled water, hand-made toiletries.
-Some rooms have TVs – the sets come straight from circa 1983.
 Skype phones are available if you ask in advance

 - Check–out 11am, but this can be flexible; check-in: 1pm.

 Children Baby cots can be provided.
 Rooms 2 and 3, 6 and 7, and 9 and 10 can all be combined if you have young ones with you.

 - Also Parking is at a premium in this part of London; the hotel has a few free spaces, but most cars will have to be stashed in the local NCP (£6 an hour).
 Pets are allowed by arrangement.

 - Our favourite rooms Don't expect masses of feline-flinging space – Rough Luxe's rooms are small and on the basic side – but that, of course, is the point.
 Generally, rooms get bigger the higher up the house you go.
 Rooms 1,5 and 8 are en-suite; the others share one bathroom between two rooms – but you'll never be sharing with strangers as Rough Luxe only books paired rooms to friends.
 Bedroom 8 at the top of the hotel is that largest and has a free-standing copper bath tub.